Wednesday, 10 February 2016

 − "A slap?"

 − "I've failed to explain.
-It is as if they had given me these past three days a slap which is given to those who are asleep, telling them something like this: wake up, you child, there is a life full of promise as an ocean of beauty that is waiting for you."
+It is as if these past three days they had given me a slap like those given to those who are asleep, telling them something like this: wake up, you child, there is a life full of promise as an ocean of beauty that is awaiting you."

--"That you had offended them I did not know.
-However that best explains that they now only have good words for you.
-It is true that these three days all of us wanted to know Nicholas, or Nike, as now I know that you prefer to be called.
-But we had certain references.
-More than words it was... let’s see if I can explain it, yes, that in the faces of our two fellow mates we saw that they were impressed.
+-"The fact that you had offended them I did not know.
+However that explains why now they only have good words for you.
+It is true that these three days all of us wanted to meet Nicholas, or Nike, as now I know that you prefer being called.
+But we had some references.
+Rather than words it was... let’s see if I can explain it, yes, it was that in our two mates' faces I could see were impressed.
 So calm down if you ever thought that we could have a bad impression of you.
 By the way, I have still not asked you how you are."

 After informing him on this matter, and after he explained to me that now, with his pregnant wife, he was going to the street, morning and afternoon, he added: